Detection prospects of long-lived quirk pairs at the LHC far detectors: Experimental sensitivities to quirk

-The three-event contours for the $W_R$ quirk scenario with different parameter setups are presented in Fig.~\ref{fig.boundwr}.
+{The three-event contours for the $W_R$ quirk scenario with different parameter setups are presented in Fig.~\ref{fig.boundwr}.
+The solid curves depict results that account for the quirk pair annihilation time, whereas the dashed curves represent scenarios where this factor is omitted, with both sets of curves based on an $\epsilon$ value of 0.1.
+The shaded regions surrounding the solid curves illustrate the variability in $\epsilon$, ranging from $0.1/3$ to $3\times 0.1$, indicating that a larger $\epsilon$ corresponds to a smaller $\Lambda$.
 The annihilation effects are important only for $\Lambda \gtrsim 1$ MeV when its time scale is comparable to or larger than the period of radiative energy loss.
 The region with a confinement scale approaching the GeV scale may still be probed.
 The annihilation lifetime drops dramatically with increasing the quirk mass and become irrelevant for $m_{\mathcal{Q}} \gtrsim 200$ GeV.
 The sensitivities of those detectors are ranked similarly to color neutral $\mathcal{E}$ and $\tilde{\mathcal{E}}$ scenarios.
-Heavier $W_R$ and smaller $\kappa$ lead to a longer-lived quirk pair as given in Eq.~\ref{eq:tani}, thus having better probing prospects.
+Heavier $W_R$ and smaller $\kappa$ lead to a longer-lived quirk pair as given in Eq.~(\ref{eq:tani}), thus having better probing prospects.
 In the small $\Lambda$ region, where the period of radiative energy loss is dominating over the annihilation lifetime, the changes of $m_{W_R}$ and $\kappa$ lead to different production kinematics and production rates, thus giving different reach limits.
-In this scenario, both the FASER2 and FACET will be able to probe the quirk with mass up to around half of the $W_R$ mass.
+In this scenario, both the FASER2 and FACET will be able to probe the quirk with mass up to around half of the $W_R$ mass.}